Energinet-DataHub/greenforce-frontend/README.md

 ## Backend-for-frontend (BFF)

 There's currenly only one BFF located in `api-dh` under `apps/dh`.
 It is for `app-dh` and is using .NET 5.0.
 See [Development notes](./apps/dh/api-dh/documents/development.md).
+When developing `app-dh`, run `nx serve api-dh` to start the BFF.
+This is required for both local development and tests.

 ## Watt Design System